AmulyaDebo/AmulyaDebo/README.md

-### I am Amulya, an integrated mtech student from iiitb
+### I am Amulya, an integrated mtech student at iiitb